MapleBloom/NewsPaper/README.md

 - html-code to work at templates with views and forms.
 - GET и POST parameters at HTTP-requests.
 - DeleteView, UpdateView, CreateView generics.
+<p> </p>

+- Two different ways to register and log in: full and via e-mail/social account.
+- Add users to different groups via admin and registration.
+Exclusive permissions via admin.
+- Check user permissions at views and templates.

 **Practice to**